 Sheyang G-7s: Per (R6.F11), any Gorn ship may replace admin shuttles with G-7s (after Y166, per the YIS date of the fighter.)
 Per the attrition unit rules, the costs to perform this swap is [cost of the G-7, minus cost of an Admin] 2 points of the receiving ship's Commander's Option budget.
 Also note that Plasma-Ks (at 0.5 points each) and any pods for the 'fighter' must also be purchased from Commander's Option points, as the G-7 comes with none.

-The Tholains are always considered to be in the holdfast for purposes of (S8.223)
+The Tholians are always considered to be in the Holdfast for purposes of (S8.223)